Clobbster/aws_draneops/README.md

 # aws_draneops
 AWS Tool For cross account scanning/reporting
-- This tool I think is somewhere inbetween the current AWS CLI (2017) and the SDK.
+- This tool I think is somewhere in between the current AWS CLI (2017) and the SDK.
 - I see this being something for those needing a bit more than the AWS CLI while maybe not wanting to spend the time making it in the SDK.

 ## Future Plans:
+- Migrate to Python3!!!
 - Add command line arguments to get details needed about the ec2 instances.
 - Add more things to query for, than just EC2, like:
   - What EC2 instances have a route and have a security group permitting X